 Professor of Haematology at Trinity College, Dublin

-The outlook for patients with relapsed and refractory myeloma has never been better and even more new treatments are on the horizon.
+The outlook for patients with relapsed and refractory myeloma has never been better.
+Namely, there are even more new treatments are on the horizon.

 “Twenty years ago, the average life expectancy of someone diagnosed with myeloma was just three years,” explains Paul Browne, Professor of Haematology at Trinity College, Dublin.
 “Now people live 10 years and well beyond.”

 In fact, survival rates for patients with myeloma, a form of bone marrow cancer, have improved more rapidly than for most other cancers, according to statistics published by the Irish National Cancer Registry.

 While there remains no cure for this relapsing-remitting cancer, which recurs after periods of remission, a diagnosis no longer comes with the sense of fear it once did.
 With regular blood tests, doctors can track the disease more accurately enabling timely and effective treatment.

 “With the right treatment you can live well for many years.
 It’s more like living with a chronic disease, such as diabetes,” continues Browne.

 The range of drug treatments available have improved outlooks.
 Over the last decade, there has been a move away from chemotherapy and stem cell therapy.
 A combination of new drug classes are achieving higher success rates.